Himalayan goral: Characteristics

 The Himalayan goral is 95 to 130 cm in length and weighs 35–42 kg.
 It has a gray or gray-brown coat with tan legs, lighter patches on its throat, and a single dark stripe along its spine.
 Males have short manes on their necks.
 Both males and females have backward-curving horns which can grow up to 18 cm in length.

 In addition to certain peculiarities in the form of the skull, gorals are chiefly distinguished from the closely related serows in that they do not possess preorbital glands below their eyes, nor corresponding depressions in their skulls.

 Distribution and habitat

-The Himalayan goral occurs in the Himalayas from Pakistan, Nepal, Bhutan, southern Tibet, and the states of Sikkim and Arunachal Pradesh in India to possibly western Myanmar.
-It most commonly occurs from 900 to 2750 m above sea level, but has been recorded in Pakistan at elevations of 1000 to 4000 m.
-Approximately 370–1017 Himalayan goral were present in Pakistan As of 2004, occurring in seven isolated populations.
-It is most likely absent from the Punjab Province of Pakistan.
+The Himalayan goral occurs in the Himalayas from Chitral District and the Gilgit-Baltistan region in Pakistan to Nepal, Bhutan and southern Tibet, to Sikkim and Arunachal Pradesh in India, to possibly western Myanmar.
+It most commonly occurs from 900 to 2750 m.
+In Pakistan, it has been recorded at elevations of 1000 to 4000 m.
+Approximately 370–1017 Himalayan goral were present in Pakistan as of 2004, occurring in seven isolated populations.